junaruga/report-bundler-dependency-confusion/README.md

 A reproducer for https://github.com/rubygems/rubygems/issues/4694 .

-The reproducer store the following gem on the 2 gem servers.
+The reproducer puts the following gems on the 2 gem servers to run on the port 8801 and 8802.

 ```
 tmp/